manadart/Enflow/README.md

 var isEligible = salaryRaiseRule.IsSatified(someEmployee);

-// A rule can also be used to filter an IQueryable via the Predicate property. var eligibleEmployees = Employees.Where(salaryRaiseRule.Predicate);
+// A rule can also be used to filter an IQueryable via the Predicate property.
+// Depending on the actual expression, this will also work with Linq-to-Entity. var eligibleEmployees = Employees.Where(salaryRaiseRule.Predicate);

 // Just compile the predicate to get a Func<T, bool> for filtering IEnumerable.